 An early attempt to establish a library in Louisa County took place in 1953,when the Virginia State Library delivered books with a van.
 In 1971, 50 people turned out for a meeting with Raymond Williams, the Director of Jefferson-Madison Regional Library.
 From this event, a campaign was launched to create a branch in Louisa.

 Within a year, the dream became reality.
-The Louisa County Branch Library opened to the public on November 27, 1972, in a former barber shop on Main Street.
-This 440-square-foot space was rented by the county for $100 a month and was open to the public 22 hours a week with two part-time staff persons.
+The Louisa County Branch Library opened on November 27, 1972, in a former barber shop on Main Street.
+This 440-square-foot space was rented by the county for $100 a month and was open 22 hours a week with two part-time staff.
 During the early years an occasional story hour was held in local churches.
 During the last year in the building, story hours and other children's programs were held in the branch, but due to severe space limitations the library was closed to the public.
 The library remained in those cramped quarters until October 1979.

 In 1979, Louisa County purchased the charming Girl Scout house on West Street, a 2,252-square-foot building with a 305 square-foot meeting room.
-When this was the location of the library, it was open to the public 48 hours per week and had a staff that included a Branch Manager, and 3 full-time and 2 part-time people.
-The collection grew from 714 volumes in the first year to nearly 30,000 volumes with an annual circulation of over 116,000 items.
+This location of the library, was open to the public 48 hours per week and had a staff that included a Branch Manager, 3 full-time and 2 part-time staff.
+The collection grew from 714 volumes to nearly 30,000 volumes with an annual circulation of over 116,000 items.

 In 1987, the Louisa County Board of Supervisors created a Library Advisory Board with representatives from each voting district.
 In October 1988, this Board encouraged the County Supervisors to establish a Library Foundation for the purpose of acquiring a library site and constructing a larger, more modern library building.

 Ground was broken for the new Louisa Library in March 1999, and, on December 12, 1999, the branch was dedicated.
-Staff and community greeted the opening of the new building and the opportunity it affords for expanded services to the citizens of Louisa County.
+Staff and community greeted the opening of the new building and with it, expanded services to the citizens of Louisa County.

 As of 2013, the library houses 60,000 items that include books, books on CD, and DVDs for all ages.
-A staff of three full time and three part-time employees serve the community with internet tutorials, family film programs, adult and teen book discussion groups, and wide ranging programs for children.
+A staff of three full time and three part-time employees serve the community with internet tutorials, family film programs, adult and teen book discussion groups, and a wide range of programs for children.